When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 Nursing Pillow Cleaning Tips

-• Drape a receiving blanket over your pillow while in use to prevent stains.
-Throwing a receiving blanket in the wash is much easier than having to clean your nursing pillow regularly.
+• Create a barrier: Drape a receiving blanket over your pillow during feeds.
+It is much easier to toss a blanket in the wash than to strip and clean the entire pillow.

-• Wash or spot-clean your nursing pillow every couple of months for preventative maintenance.
+• Schedule cleanings: Wash or spot-clean your nursing pillow every couple of months, even if it doesn’t look dirty, to prevent bacterial buildup.

 You Might Also Like